christyyj/tut13_14-teamB/README.md

 ## General Information
 Source code for the whole project is available in the main.ipynb file, including the segmentation and classification model.
 The color of traffic sign and category (0 - 57) would be classified based on the input image.
+Segmentation Model has been tested with 90 images from the CTSD, the image files can be read based on the "SignSeg90Annotation.txt" file
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->